Evanston Illinois Child Custody Lawyer

-All parents who are divorcing will be required under the law to come to an arrangement regarding the custody of any their children.
-While some parents are able to work together to reach this agreement amicably, others struggle, disagreeing and even fighting about what’s best for a child.
-At the Law offices of M. Scott Gordon & Associates, our Evanston child custody lawyers can work with you as you and your spouse navigate the complex issue of reaching a child custody arrangement, now known as a Judgment For Allocation of Parental Responsibilities.
+All parents who are divorcing will be required under the law to come to an arrangement regarding the custody of any of their children.
+While some parents are able to work together to reach this agreement amicably, others struggle, disagreeing, and even fighting about what’s best for a child.
+At the Law Offices of Gordon & Perlut, LLC, our Evanston child custody lawyers can work with you as you and your spouse navigate the complex issue of reaching a child custody arrangement, now known as a Judgment For Allocation of Parental Responsibilities.
 Call us today to learn more about how we can help.

 Creating a Parenting Plan in Illinois